dtpreda/colorful/README.md

 ### Annealed Mean

-To calculate the annealed mean, it suffices to follow the equation 5 of the article.
+To calculate the annealed mean, it suffices to follow equation 5 of the article.

 ## How to run

 ### Requirements

-I recommend using a Mamba environemnt.
+I recommend using a [Mamba](https://mamba.readthedocs.io/en/latest/mamba-installation.html) environment.
 After installing Mamba, you can get up to speed with the following:
 ```
 $ mamba create -n colorful
 $ mamba activate colorful